akao1024/Python-Learning/README.md

 # Python-Learning

-Python Learning from 0 to 1
+These are the notes I took when learning Python from Datacamp